-ON THIS PAGE: You will find a basic drawing of a kidney.
-To see other pages, use the menu.
+ON THIS PAGE: You will find a drawing of a kidney.
+Use the menu to see other pages.

 Every person has 2 kidneys, which are located above the waist on both sides of the spine.
 These reddish-brown, bean-shaped organs are each about the size of a small fist.
 They are located closer to the back of the body than to the front.
 The renal artery brings blood to the kidney and branches into the multi-sectioned medulla.
 Surrounding the medulla is the cortex.
 The renal pelvis is the broad opening at the top of the ureter.
 The renal pelvis connects the center of the kidney to the ureter, which connects to the bladder.
 Copyright 2004 American Society of Clinical Oncology.
 Robert Morreale/Visual Explanations, LLC.

 The next section in this guide is Risk Factors.
-It explains what factors may increase the chance of developing this type of tumor.
-Or, use the menu to choose another section to continue reading this guide.
+It explains what factors may increase the chance of developing a Wilms tumor.
+Use the menu to choose a different section to read in this guide.